lh3/minigraph/README.md

 4. Perform another round of chaining, taking each linear chain as an anchor.
    For a pair of linear chains, minigraph finds up to 15 shortest paths between them and chooses the path of length closest to the distance on the query sequence.
-Importantly, sequences are ignored in this round of chaining.
+Minigraph checks the base sequences, but doesn't perform thorough graph alignment.
 Chains found at this step are called *graph chains*.

 5. Identify primary chains and estimate mapping quality with a method similar to the one used in minimap2.